Sheila-Ha/svg-logo/README.md

 2. Including a wireframe

 ## Challenges
-- My biggest challenge to over come was writing the testing.
+- My biggest challenge to overcome was writing the testing.
   1. Figuring out the correct syntax to use in the shapes.test.js
   2. Learning to understand the errors and how to overcome them, many trial and errors to get the end result
 - A couple of examples are: